Where in Europe Is Carmen Sandiego?: Reception

 John Pustai of Commodore magazine thought the CIA-inspired Detective Guide, a new addition in this game, was a powerful educational tool that reinforced database information within a "computer-sided instruction environment", thereby adding to the title's educational value.
 He highly praised the user manual for not only providing operational information, but also strategies on how to advance through the game.
 Pustai thought the program could be used by children to reinforce content learnt in the school system, while also appealing to adults who would be motivated at the challenge of apprehending criminals; he noted that it was worthy of multiple excellence awards and concluded that the title demonstrated that the Carmen Sandiego franchise had limitless potential.
 Computer Play's Rusel Demaria noted that the game had a similar format to World and USA, while praising its ability to be both "high enjoyable" and "incidentally educational" in an industry where learning is often equated with unpleasantness.
 He wrote that the game was a rarity in organically getting the player actively enthused about conducting research and looking up facts, while offering a simplistic yet fun simulation of detective work that was "excellent" as a family activity and even appealed to real police officers.
 Demaria complimented the game's well-integrated graphics and sound, the ease of its menu-driven system, and its replayability, ultimately deeming it a worthy sequel in a series that constituted the best of educational gaming.

 L. R. Shannon of The New York Times praised the game for cleverly disguising educational content inside of a video game.
 InCider noted that the game was "less global in scope" than the premiere entry in the franchise, Where in the World is Carmen Sandiego?.
 A reviewer in Issue #61 of Computist thought the game continued the tradition of Carmen Sandiego games simultaneously offering fun and learning, and enjoyed playing it so much they decided to put a deprotected version onto a 3 1/2-inch disk, via a method they printed in the magazine.
 Similarly, a reviewer in Issue #76 of the magazine lamented that the game was so "excellent" that it was a shame Broderbund placed copy protection on it.

 In 1989, the game won a Software Publishers Association Excellence in Software Award for Best Social Studies/Science Program and Best Home Learning Program.

+Unfortunately for Broderbund, just two years after the game's release, the entire communist Eastern Bloc collapsed, leading to massive changes in the geography of Eastern Europe, such as the reunification of Germany and dissolution of the Soviet Union, creating about two dozen new countries in the region, which rendered at least half the game's information obsolete, so production had to be discontinued.